2014–15 KHL season

 The 2014–15 KHL season was the seventh season of the Kontinental Hockey League.
-The season started on 3 September with the Opening Cup between defending champions Metallurg Magnitogorsk and Dynamo Moscow, replacing Lev Praha, last year's runner up not participating this season.
+The season started on 3 September with the Opening Cup between defending champions Metallurg Magnitogorsk and Dynamo Moscow, replacing Lev Praha, last year's runner up who did not participate this season.

 Team changes

 Prior to the season, the KHL added three more teams: Jokerit from Helsinki, Lada Togliatti (an earlier member of the KHL that spent the last four seasons in the VHL) and HC Sochi, an expansion team from Sochi.

-HC Donbass did not play in the league this season, due to Russian invasion of Ukraine which culminated in a devastating fire at their home arena.
+HC Donbass did not play in the league this season, due to the war in Donbas, which caused a devastating fire at their home arena.
 Donbass intended to rejoin KHL for the 2015–16 season, but ultimately joined the new Ukrainian Hockey Extra League.
 HC Lev Praha didn't participate in KHL this season either, because of financial problems.
 In addition, Spartak Moscow did not participate in the league this season, after missing the deadline for shoring up its finances.